trisfaizal/Marketing-Site/src/_drafts/editor-link-modals.md

 <a href="cloudcannon:#title" data-cms-editor-link-style="modal">Edit the title</a>
 ```

+CloudCannon adds the `cms-editor-link-dirty` class to *Editor Links* after changes are made using the modal style.
+Use this to add styles indicating that changes are pending in the editor.

 ## Hiding fields

 You can hide specific fields in the sidebar to prevent changes from editors, or to move front matter editing into modals.